Black hole thermodynamics: History

 where $A$ is the area of the event horizon, $k_\text{B}$ is the Boltzmann constant, and $\ell_\text{P} = \sqrt{G\hbar / c^3}$ is the Planck length.

 This is often referred to as the Bekenstein–Hawking formula.
-The subscript BH either stands for "black hole" or "Bekenstein–Hawking".
+The subscript BH either stands for black hole or Bekenstein–Hawking.
 The black hole entropy is proportional to the area of its event horizon $A$.
 The fact that the black hole entropy is also the maximal entropy that can be obtained by the Bekenstein bound (wherein the Bekenstein bound becomes an equality) was the main observation that led to the holographic principle.
 This area relationship was generalized to arbitrary regions via the Ryu–Takayanagi formula, which relates the entanglement entropy of a boundary conformal field theory to a specific surface in its dual gravitational theory.

 Although Hawking's calculations gave further thermodynamic evidence for black hole entropy, until 1995 no one was able to make a controlled calculation of black hole entropy based on statistical mechanics, which associates entropy with a large number of microstates.
-In fact, so called "no-hair" theorems appeared to suggest that black holes could have only a single microstate.
-The situation changed in 1995 when Andrew Strominger and Cumrun Vafa calculated the right Bekenstein–Hawking entropy of a supersymmetric black hole in string theory, using methods based on D-branes and string duality.
+Some work, called no-hair theorems, suggested that black holes could have only a single microstate.
+The situation changed in 1995 when Andrew Strominger and Cumrun Vafa calculated the Bekenstein–Hawking entropy of a supersymmetric black hole in string theory, using methods based on D-branes and string duality.
 Their calculation was followed by many similar computations of entropy of large classes of other extremal and near-extremal black holes, and the result always agreed with the Bekenstein–Hawking formula.
-However, for the Schwarzschild black hole, viewed as the most far-from-extremal black hole, the relationship between micro- and macrostates has not been characterized.
+However, for the Schwarzschild black hole, viewed as the furthest-from-extremal black hole, the relationship between micro- and macrostates has not been characterized.
 Efforts to develop an adequate answer within the framework of string theory continue.

 In loop quantum gravity (LQG) it is possible to associate a geometrical interpretation with the microstates: these are the quantum geometries of the horizon.
 LQG offers a geometric explanation of the finiteness of the entropy and of the proportionality of the area of the horizon.
-It is possible to derive, from the covariant formulation of full quantum theory (spinfoam) the correct relation between energy and area (1st law), the Unruh temperature and the distribution that yields Hawking entropy.
+It is possible to derive, from the covariant formulation of full quantum theory (spin foam), the correct relation between energy and area (first law), the Unruh temperature and the distribution that yields Hawking entropy.
 The calculation makes use of the notion of dynamical horizon and is done for non-extremal black holes.
-There seems to be also discussed the calculation of Bekenstein–Hawking entropy from the point of view of loop quantum gravity.
+There seems to be also discussed the calculation of Bekenstein–Hawking entropy from the point of view of LQG.
 The current accepted microstate ensemble for black holes is the microcanonical ensemble.
 The partition function for black holes results in a negative heat capacity.
 In canonical ensembles, there is limitation for a positive heat capacity, whereas microcanonical ensembles can exist at a negative heat capacity.